 This is an innerspring mattress that is shipped uncompressed and ready-to-use.

-The cotton cover contains 1.25 inches of foam that creates a plush pillow top.
+The cotton cover is stitched to a 3-inch foam layer that creates a plush pillow top.
 This mattress is available in two different heights, 11.5 inches and 14.5 inches.

-- The top layer holds a 4-inch Individually Wrapped Coil system that is designed to conform to the body through individualized compression.
+- The second layer holds an individually wrapped coil system that is designed to conform to the body through individualized compression.
 This should also help to reduce motion transfer.

-- The base layer consists of 7-inch Steel Coils that are meant to provide high levels of bounce and airflow.
-This should prevent overheating and promote easy repositioning.
+- The base layer consists of steel coils that are meant to provide durability and prevent the bed from sagging over time.